 The National Inquiry into Missing and Murdered Indigenous Women and Girls highlighted the need for legislation related to missing persons in Canada.
 The Government of the Northwest Territories is committed to responding to the Calls for Justice from the National Inquiry and intends to develop legislation to further support missing person investigations.

 When police begin a missing person investigation, they often have no reason to suspect that a crime has been committed and cannot obtain a production order under the Criminal Code, or otherwise compel parties to release personal information about the missing person.
-Missing persons legislation can help address some of the aspects that may make it difficult to investigate a missing person case.
+Missing persons legislation can help address some of the aspects that may make it difficult to investigate a missing persons case.

 Next Steps